 Once diagnosed, treatment options will depend on the person’s lifestyle.
 If the patient is overweight or obese, losing weight will be essential to prevent the condition from reoccurring.
 If the patient is an athlete, training schedule or form may have to be modified.
 If the injury is a result of repetitive movement, the person may require modified work accommodations.

 If bursitis was caused by infection, your doctor will likely prescribe antibiotics.

 For short-term pain relief, the patient may receive anti-inflammatory medication or cortisone injections.

 A more sustainable solution includes physical therapy and exercises to help strengthen muscles around the injured area.
 This will help relieve stress on the joints.

 In very rare cases (and as a last resort), surgery may be recommended to drain the inflamed bursa.

 Bursitis Home Remedies

 Home remedies to treat bursitis include:

-- Icing affected area during the first 48 hours of injury
+- Icing the affected area during the first 48 hours of injury

 - Over the counter pain relievers

 - Rest, even if you’re an over-enthusiastic athlete, resting is essential for healing

-- Changing sleeping position to alleviate pressure to affected joint
+- Changing sleeping position to alleviate pressure on the affected joint

 Bursitis will usually resolve itself within a couple of weeks of undergoing conservative treatment.
 Depending on the severity of the condition, your doctor may recommend physical therapy to ease you back into your regular activities.
 These exercises will vary according to the location of the injured joint.